Is Chania Worth Visiting? A Guide to Crete’s Most Charming City

 Around 6km from town and popular with windsurfers.
 Calm and shallow, ideal for kids.

-Food in Chania: Authentic & Affordable
+Food in Chania: Authentic and affordable

 Chania boasts some of the best food in Crete.
 Many tavernas source ingredients locally or even make their own cheese, olive oil, raki, and wine.
-Meals usually end with a complimentary dessert and a shot of raki — so save a bit of room!
+Meals usually end with a complimentary dessert and a shot of raki, so save a bit of room!

 Nightlife in Chania